sortable/ads/README.md

 };
 ```

+### Is the Header Bidder Timing Out?
-Ensure that Context.done() is called in Config.requestHB after receiving the bids.
-Not doing so will cause the HB to timeout, and the context to be discarded from setting targeting for GPT.
+Ensure that the `done` callback for `HeaderBiddingPlugin.requestBids` is called after receiving the bids.
+Not doing so will cause the HB to timeout, delaying the request to the ad server.

-Ensure that Context.beforeRequestGPT is supplied in Config.requestHB.
-The supplied callback will run after all HBs have made their requests, and before sending the results to GPT.
-The user should define how to set targeting on the ad slots in this callback.

-## Example Integrations

-The [examples](/examples) directory contains some example integrations using the Ad Manager.

-## Sortable Container API

-The DeployAds API in [src/types.d.ts](/src/types.d.ts) documents the types for the Sortable container API.
-Although it's recommended to use this API in combination with the ad manager, it's provided for reference.